Highlights at a Glance:

 Various media outlets covered Saint Mary’s students over the course of the year regarding their perspectives on variety of issues, including their academic achievements, matters of faith and local and national news issues.

 Several SMC undergrads were interviewed by KGO-TV about the historic papal resignation in February.
-The Catholic Voice interviewed Ali Carroll '14, a student ambassador for Catholic Relief Services and one of several organizers of Saint Mary's Rice Bowl effort in support of CRS.
+The Catholic Voice interviewed Ali Carroll '14, a student ambassador for and one of several organizers of Saint Mary's Rice Bowl effort in support of .

 The Oakland Tribune spoke with SMC student Shanton Tyson about the "Remember Them: Champions for Humanity" monument in Oakland, which includes a steel remnant from the World Trade Center.
-Tyson’s father was a New York Fire Department lieutenant who, among many other first responders on September 11, went to the aid of those trapped in the World Trade Center towers.
+Tyson’s father was a New York Fire Department lieutenant who among many first responders on September 11, went to the aid of those trapped in the World Trade Center owers.
 Fortunately, Tyson's father survived.

 During the presidential election campaign, SMC student Tiffany Wagner, a 20-year-old Saint Mary's student volunteered at a fundraising event for Republican vice presidential candidate Congressman Paul Ryan.
 Wagner was briefly interviewed by the one of AOL's East Bay Patch outlets about her impressions of the visit by Ryan.
 A KTVU story on local reactions to the second presidential debate featured perspectives from several SMC students and included quotes from Ruby Palmer Ghose ’15 and Evan Richardson ’14.